bassamanator/Sovol-SV06-firmware/README.md

 - Upon `PRINT_END`.
 - `MECHANICAL_GANTRY_CALIBRATION`/`G34`.

-##### How do I disable the beeping at the end of a print?
+##### How do I disable beeping?

 Make the following changes according to your needs.
-All beeping will be disabled except during gantry calibration.
+All beeping will be disabled *except* during gantry calibration.

 | File | `cfgs/misc-macros.cfg` |
 | - | - |